 In Artificial Evolution, this type of parallelization is called island parallelization, as a reference to the ecological niches found by Darwin on different Galapagos islands during his famous trip on HMS Beagle.
 The interesting evolutionary feature of evolving different populations on different islands is that the populations are kept distinct thanks to the distance separating the islands.
-Only once in a while, during a storm, can the wind blow a bird from an island to another island.
+Only once in a while, during a storm, can a bird be blown by the wind from an island to another island.
 This is exactly what is done when implementing the island model in artificial evolution.

-Once in a while, an individual carrying knowledge is transferred from island to island.
-If the individual from island is not as good as the population in island, it will not be chosen for breeding and will not be selected to survive to the next generation.
-It will quickly disappear from the population of island.
+Once in a while, an individual carrying knowledge is transferred from island A to island B. If the individual from island A is not as good as the population in island B, it will not be chosen for breeding and will not be selected to survive to the next generation.
+It will quickly disappear from the population of island B.

-On the contrary, if the individual from island is better than the best individuals of island, then it will be elected for breeding and will bring genetic diversity to island, preventing it from prematurely converging towards a local optimum.
+On the contrary, if the individual from island A is better than the best individuals of island B, then it will be elected for breeding and will bring genetic diversity to island B, preventing it from prematurely converging4 towards a local optimum.